seatable/seatable-admin-docs/manual/config/dtable_db_conf.md

 - `max_result_rows`: Maximal number of rows that will be returned in one query, if `LIMIT` syntax is not used.
 Defaults to 100.

-Section `[import]` contains options to configure import and backup functions:
+Section `[import]` contains options to configure backup functions:

 - `dtable_storage_server_url`: The URL of dtable storage server.
-Required to enable automatic backup. (available since Enterprise Edition 2.7.0)
+Required to enable automatic backup. (available since version 2.7.0)
 - `backup_interval`: The interval between each backup.
 Unit is in minutes.
-The default value is 1440 minutes.
+The default value is 1440 minutes (24 hours).
 - `keep_backup_num`: The number of backups that will be kept, oldest backups will be removed.
 The default value is 3.

 Below is an example configuration: